Pre-Service Preparation

 Post-Service Verification

-- Conduct a thorough inspection of the site to ensure all biohazardous materials have been removed.
+- Conduct a thorough walkthrough of the area to ensure all biohazard materials have been removed and properly disposed of.

 Local Requirements

-- Obtain necessary permits for biohazard waste disposal as required by local regulations.
+- Obtain necessary permits for hazardous waste disposal, if required by local authorities.